stefantalpalaru/django-pygments/README.md

 - add django\_pygments to your project directory and to INSTALLED\_APPS in your settings.py
 - if you want to see the integrated demo page, add a urls.py entry and copy/link the media files in the proper dir

+The project is also available on PyPI:

+`pip install django-pygments`

 ## usage

 - enclose your code snippet in a pre tag with the non-standard "lang" attribute set to a supported language like this: